AI Trail Analysis

 - stay on marked trails

-Always stay on the designated trail to protect the fragile ecosystem and for your own safety.
-Give wild ponies and other wildlife a wide berth.
-Be prepared for sudden weather changes and always let someone know your hiking plans.
+Always stay on the designated trails to protect the fragile ecosystem and for your own safety.
+Give wild ponies plenty of space and never attempt to feed or pet them.
+Due to variable cell service, a physical map or downloaded offline map is highly recommended, and let someone know your itinerary.

 Regulations⌄